THE BIG FOUR

 When to Check Your Juno

-- Considering marriage or a long‑term commitment
+- Considering a serious commitment and wanting better questions

 What Juno Represents